RM-R1-UIUC/RM-R1/README.md

 bash eval/eval_one_command.sh
 ```

 The main arguments to modify are `model` and `model_save_name`.
 To facilitate better interpretation, our evaluation pipeline logs per-sample outputs of the model.
-We include the per-sample-output at [`eval/result/`](eval/result/).
+We provide the examplar per-sample-output at [`eval/result/`](eval/result/).

 ---